 ABOUT THE ERAP PROGRAM

 The Jefferson County Commission has approved a federally funded Emergency Rental Assistance Program for those Jefferson County renters that have been negatively impacted by COVID-19 and need help with rent and utility bills.
-Once again, the County has partnered with three organizations that will manage the program,
+Once again, the County has partnered with the following organizations that will manage the program:

 Birmingham Urban League

 These organizations will be open for applications starting May 24th, 2021 at 8:00 am.
 Note, for residents who live in the City of Birmingham, they should apply through the City’s

 , but all other residents in Jefferson County should apply through this program.

 To be eligible for the program citizens must be able to show the following: